rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

 -  ``-unbounded <allocation_threshold>``

-    Use *Unbounded Sequences* in the data type of IDL..
+    Use *Unbounded Sequences* in the data type of IDL.

+   This parameter is not available when compiling against *RTI Connext DDS Micro*.

    **Default:** ``2*dataLen up to 63000 bytes.``\  **Range:** ``28 - 63000 bytes``